aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to SWF on Android via Java" h2="Transform CGM to SWF within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to SWF?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+SWF (Small Web Format) is a vector file format used for multimedia, vector graphics and ActionScript.
+It is used for displaying interactive vector graphics and animations in web browsers.
+Therefore, it is necessary to convert CGM to SWF in order to make the graphics and animations viewable in web browsers.

+<h2>How Aspose.Total Helps for CGM to SWF Conversion?</h2>

+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to create, edit, render, print and convert documents within Android applications.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, Project, Visio, Email, Barcode, OCR and HTML formats.
+It also includes APIs for manipulating CGM and SWF formats.

-You can integrate CGM to SWF conversion feature inside your Android applications by using two simple steps.
-In the first step you can export CGM to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to SWF.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Using Aspose.Total for Android via Java, you can easily integrate CGM to SWF conversion feature inside your Android applications.
+In the first step, you can export CGM to PPTX by using Aspose.PDF for Android via Java.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to SWF.
+Both APIs come under Aspose.Total for Android via Java package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}